JamesGJ5-Learning-To-Code/todo-list/README.md

 -- i) DONE Toggle whether a project's todo list is expanded (unhidden) or not, by toggling class of "hidden" accordingly

-2. If a project is expanded by clicking on it, you see a list of TODOs, with a button (button.createTodo) at the bottom for adding a new TODO.
+2. If a project is expanded by clicking on it, you see a list of TODOs, with a button (button.createTodo) at the top for adding a new TODO.
 This should be made dynamically.
 Within each TODO you see:
 - i) todoObject.title
 - ii) todoObject.description (WHEN EXPANDED)
 - iii) todoObject.dueDate